Current Vacancies

 • Share characteristics with those who benefit from our programmes, including women, disabled people, people with mental health challenges, people who are care-experienced, parents and carers, and people who experience racism or other types of discrimination.

-For full details, download the Trustee Information Pack (LARGE PRINT pack available here).
-If you require these materials in an alternative format, please email admin@collective-encounters.org.uk
+For more information, download our Trustee Information Pack.
+We also have a LARGE PRINT version available here.
+If you require this information in any other format, please email admin@collective-encounters.org.uk

 Please join our mailing list to be informed of new opportunities when they arise